 Inventories are stated at the lower of cost and net realisable value.
 Cost is determined using the weighted-average method.
 The cost of finished goods and work in progress comprises raw materials, direct labour, other direct costs and related production overheads (allocated based on normal operating capacity).
 It excludes borrowing costs.
 The item by item approach is used in applying the lower of cost and net realisable value.
-Net realisable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and applicable variable selling expenses.
-When the cost of inventories exceeds the realisable value, the amount of any write-down of inventories is recognised as cost of sales during the period and the amount of any reversal of inventory write-down is recognised as a reduction in the cost sales during the period.
+Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.
+If the cost exceeds net realisable value, valuation loss is accrued and recognised in operating costs.
+If the net realisable value reverses, valuation is eliminated within the credit balance and is recognised as deduction of operating costs.